 Paediatric Conditions Treated

-It is however almost impossible to list every single childhood pathology and so if your child's condition or particular problem isn’t listed then please get in touch anyway as it is likely that our paediatric specialist will be able to be of assistance.
+It is however almost impossible to list every single childhood pathology and so if your child's condition or particular problem isn’t listed then please get in touch anyway as it is likely that our paediatric specialists will be able to be of assistance.
 Our home visit physiotherapy service is based in Lichfield and serves surrounding areas such as Sutton Coldfield, Tamworth, Rugeley, Cannock and Walsall.

 Delayed Gross Motor Development